jzhufd/beautiful-jekyll/_drafts/2018-01-23-personal-website.md

 title: How to build a personal website in 1 day!
 [//]: # "subtitle: Learning & Test"
 [//]: # "image: /img/hello_world.jpg"
-tags: [blog, website, exciting-stuff, fun]
+tags: [blog, website, markdown, GitHub, domain name]
 ---

 * Will be replaced with the ToC, excluding the "Contents" header